LukeCarrier/moodle-ubiquitous/_docs/roles/salt.md

     Minion did not return.
 [No response]
 ```

-And in `silly-minion`'s `/var/log/salt/minion` you can see following message around the time of the error:
+and in `silly-minion`'s `/var/log/salt/minion` you can see following message around the time of the error:

 ```
 2017-03-15 16:48:57,729 [salt.minion      ][ERROR   ][28379] Error while bringing up minion for multi-master.
 Is master at salt.example.com responding?
 ```

+then it's likely that:
-Then it's likely that your minion is either unable to communicate with the master due to a firewall configuration issue or that a switch between the two servers isn't keeping Salt's connections alive.
+* either your minion is unable to communicate with the master due to a firewall configuration issue
+* or a switch between the two servers isn't keeping Salt's connections alive.

 #### Verify firewall configuration